-The value of a distance/remote learning MSc in Business and Data Analytics?
+The Value of a Distance/Remote Learning MSc in Business and Data Analytics?

-Given the state of the world — with both a focus on Data Analysis and inability to travel due to unforeseeable COVID lockdowns — being able to progress in your quest for an MSc without these being a blocker is of immense value.
+Given the state of the world — with both a focus on Data Analysis and the inability to travel due to unforeseeable COVID lockdowns — being able to progress in your quest for an MSc without these being a blocker is of immense value.

-That’s where an MSc comes in handy, but is it worth it to do one while doing a full time job?
+That’s where an MSc comes in handy, but is it worth it to do one while doing a full-time job?

-Continuing to work full time while you study has many benefits.
+Continuing to work full-time while you study has many benefits.
 It allows you to have a more financially sound way of covering your costs without taking a loan and contributes massively to your career development since you do not need to sacrifice any of your work deliverables to pursue your academic goals.
-You can empower your career both by the skills you learn through an MSc as well as achievements through your on-going job.
+You can empower your career both by the skills you learn through an MSc as well as achievements through your ongoing job.

-Over the past two years I have been pursuing a Masters of Business Analytics from the University of Bath, a play on the standard in-person course.
-There is still up to a year left to go, but the program has already been a useful and productive learning experience which has paid dividends in my day-to-day job without negatively impacting the targets I have set myself at work.
+Over the past two years, I have been pursuing a Masters of Business Analytics from the University of Bath, a play on the standard in-person course.
+There is still up to a year left to go, but the program has already been a useful and productive learning experience that has paid dividends in my day-to-day job without negatively impacting the targets I have set myself at work.
 This is in part thanks to the extended length of the program, which makes it such that teaching modules do not overlap.

 When I was looking into information about others going through similar programs, I could not find many tangible answers to my questions.
 I will try to provide answers to those questions here.
-I hope this will allow others to have a smoother experience in the decision making process of whether to go on this journey, or give more importance to the alternatives.
+I hope this will allow others to have a smoother experience in the decision-making process of whether to go on this journey or give more importance to the alternatives.